j1wonkim/j1wonkim.github.io/_pages/about.md

 ---

 I am a Ph.D. candidate in the Department of Political Science and a graduate fellow in the Department of Quantitative Theory and Methods at Emory University.
-I lead the [International Shaming Events Initiative (ISEI)](https://j1wonkim.github.io/portfolio/ise/) with a team of undergraduate students at Emory.

 I study how international and domestic politics shape human rights norms (and vice versa).
 My dissertation addresses human rights rhetoric as a part of US diplomacy and develops a measurement of state shaming intensity.
 My works use natural language processing (NLP), network analysis, and online survey experiments.